AndMaverick/dewey.decimal/README.md

 ```

-Made with ❤️ by Maverick
+Made with ❤️ by AndMaverick

 ## 📄 License
 Distributed under the MIT License.
 See `LICENSE` for details.